Giving Landlords Their Weekends Back

 Weekends are the favorite part of the week for many people.
 Long weekends are even better, but maybe not for some DIY yourself or part time landlords.

 For a long time, we’ve thought of Saturday and Sunday as days to recharge, thus they were almost seen as time off to get ready for the next work week.
 That has changed.
-And weekends are a brief but essential time for relaxation, rejuvenation, socializing and personal growth.
-Not having weekend time is a serious challenge to landlords health and success.
+Weekends are a brief but essential time for relaxation, rejuvenation, socializing and personal growth.
+Not having weekend time is a serious challenge to landlord’s health and success.

 Rental property landlords are people too and the last two years have left many burnt out, and not functioning at the highest levels.
 And on weekends, it’s painting, repairs, landscaping, and more because it seems the easiest time.
 But that’s not treating our time with respect.

 “I had a conversation with a coworker earlier who has been in industry 10+ years.
 She is burnt out, my other coworker is burnt out.
 I’ve been in the industry for just shy of a year & I am burnt out.
 How does everyone else feel?
 Is it our company?
 Is it just us?
 Does it get better or is it just COVID?
 I do love what I do, sometimes.
 I feel like I am killing myself for these people” — from Facebook Group post.

 “Anyone else exhausted from being treated horribly by their residents?
 We get screamed at at least once a day.
 Recently our residents have turned to google to rate the management staff calling us lazy and whatever other name they feel like calling us.
 The most recent review was how awful we are because we didn’t smile at her in the parking lot at the end of the day” –– from Facebook Group post.